yeoman/yeoman/readme.md

 We have significant developer docs for you if you'd like to hack on Yeoman.

-Currently you can find much of the details on [mklabs' yeoman wiki](https://github.com/mklabs/yeoman/wiki/_pages) but also [our first site's docs section](https://github.com/yeoman/yeoman/tree/master/docs/cli).
+Currently you can find much of the details on [mklabs' yeoman wiki](https://github.com/mklabs/yeoman/wiki/_pages) but also [our primary project](https://github.com/yeoman/yeoman/tree/master/docs/cli).

 You're also welcome to `git blame` back to commit messages and pull requests.
 As a project we value comprehensive discussion for our fellow developers.